ngobinh74/PX4-user_guide/en/log/flight_review.md

 ### Raw Acceleration

-This graph shows the raw accelerometer measurements for the x, y and z axis.
+This graph shows the raw accelerometer measurements for the x, y, and z axis.
-Ideally each line is thin and clearly shows the vehicle's accelerations.
+Ideally, each line is thin and clearly shows the vehicle's acceleration.

-As a rule of thumb if the z-axis graph is touching the x/y-axis graph during hover or slow flight, the vibration levels are too high.
+As a rule of thumb, if the z-axis graph is touching the x/y-axis graph during hover or slow flight, the vibration levels are too high.

 :::tip
 The best way to use this graph is to zoom in a bit to a part where the vehicle is hovering.